yingweiwo

 Therapeutic Uses

-For more Drug Warnings (Complete) data for CAFFEINE (25 total), please visit the HSDB record page.
+For more complete data on drug warnings for caffeine (25 in total), please visit the HSDB record page.

 Pharmacodynamics

-Caffeine stimulates the central nervous system (CNS), heightening alertness, and sometimes causing restlessness and agitation.
-It relaxes smooth muscle, stimulates the contraction of cardiac muscle, and enhances athletic performance.
+Caffeine stimulates the central nervous system (CNS), increasing alertness and sometimes causing restlessness.
+It relaxes smooth muscle, stimulates myocardial contraction, and enhances motor performance.
 Caffeine promotes gastric acid secretion and increases gastrointestinal motility.
-It is often combined in products with analgesics and ergot alkaloids, relieving the symptoms of migraine and other types of headaches.
-Finally, caffeine acts as a mild diuretic.
+It is often used in combination with analgesics and ergot alkaloids to relieve symptoms of migraines and other types of headaches.
+Finally, caffeine also has a mild diuretic effect.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.